dashdashzako/dashdashzako.net/content/post/working-with-hugo-v43-and-travis-ci.md

 ---
 title: "Working with Hugo v43 and TravisCI"
+description:
-description: "Hugo v43 has a new assets pipeline that requires some updates to the travis configuration.
-I'll walk through the steps to make it work properly."
+  Hugo v43+ has a new assets pipeline that requires some updates to the travis configuration.
+I'll describe how I managed to have a proper setup.
-date: 2018-07-19T12:00:00+02:00
+date: 2018-09-06T12:00:00+02:00
-draft: true
+draft: false
 ---

 Since Hugo v43, you can use a brand new assets pipeline called